fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

-At the time [RFC5389] was done, the argument made was it was OK for STUN to use as much non congestion controlled bandwidth as RTP audio was likely to do as the STUN was merely setting up a connection for RTP.
+At the time [RFC5389] was done, the argument made was it was OK for STUN to use as much non congestion controlled bandwidth as RTP audio was likely to do as the STUN was merely setting up a connection for an RTP phone call.
 The premise was the networks that IP Phones were used on were designed to have enough bandwidth to reasonable work with the audio codecs being used and that the RTP audio was not elastic and not congestion controlled in most implementations.
 There was a form of